VaishnaviPalanisamy25/JavaScriptProject/JS Concepts/ReadMe.txt

    useCapture in addeventlistener should be true
 We can use a mix of true/false accordingly events will be triggered We can stop event propagation by using e.StopPropagation() , bcse event propagation is expensive

+Event Delegation: Based on event bubbling Lets say we have list of cards, instead of attaching event handlers to each of them , we can attach a single event handler to its parent. so when a child is clicked the event is handled by its parent through event bubbling. e.target gives you the element eg: redirecting based on card clicked, In a form where you want all the input fields to be filled with uppercase.
+Pros: Saves memory by reducing the number of event handlers Mitigates the risk of performance bottleneck less code DOM Manipulation becomes smooth Cons:
+Some event's do not bubble up We should keep an eye on stop Propagation, in case you need event bubble up

+Debouncing (prevents extra activations or slow functions from triggering too often. ):
+This concept is used for performance optimization.
+Optimising search intervals This can be achieved using setTimeout getData() will get you the search results , but call this function with a delay of certain intervals using setTimeOut.
+If a key stroke occurs between that time interval we should clear that timer.

+Throttling(to hold something / somebody) Throttling will delay the fun call on click event for next x duration.
+This will return a function that throttles your function call on event.
+We will have a flag , only when the flag, Once the function is called flag= false ,it will be true after some duration of time.
+Handle argumnets using: context = this, args=arguments

+Debouncing vs Throttlling : In Debouncing, we are setting and clearing the timer on each key event; Restart timer on every event.
+In Throttling, function will be called only after the time interval, between that interval no function call will happen;
+function call and timer set will after after certain interval only;
+This will just ignore all the events in between.

+Built in functions for objects and function comes from prototype , whcich has all those built in functions and methods Everything in js is an object arr.__proto__

+ Function.prototype.mybind = function (){

+ }
+ Now we will have access to mybind mehtod from all functions